mjhoffmeister/blog/_jacob_cycle/2024-03-12-jacob-returns-esaus-blessing.md

 ---
 **The Jacob Cycle - Part 12**

+## Structure

+This part can be divided into five scenes.

+1. Jacob retreats across the Jabbok
+2. Jacob wrestles with God
+3. Jacob and Esau reconcile
+4. Jacob and Esau depart
+5. Jacob returns to the land

-Jacob crosses the Jabbok
+## Jacob retreats across the Jabbok

-Genesis 32:22-24a
+> <sup>22</sup> The same night he arose and took his two wives, his two female servants, and his eleven children, and crossed the ford of the Jabbok. <sup>23</sup> He took them and sent them across the stream, and everything else that he had. <sup>24</sup> And Jacob was left alone.
+>
+> --Genesis 32:22–24 (ESV)

-Jacob helps his family and the rest of his possession across the river Jabbok, a barrier between him and the land.
-Strangely, he does this at night and then apparently goes back across, away from the land, so that he’s alone (Wenham: 290).
+Jacob helps his family and the rest of his possession across the river Jabbok, a tributary of the Jordan River.[^1] The Jordan serves a significant symbolic function as the eastern border of the promised land.[^2] When Joshua led the people into Canaan from the east, the water of the Jordan stopped flowing after the feet of the priests carrying the ark touched it, allowing Israel to cross on dry ground ([Joshua 3:14-17](https://biblia.com/bible/esv/joshua/3/14-17).)
+Strangely, Jacob crosses at night and then apparently goes back across, away from the land, so that he's alone (Wenham: 290).
 That Jacob “got up” suggests that he was trying to sleep but couldn’t (Fokkelman: 221).
 This section is parallel to Jacob stealing Isaac’s blessing from Esau.
 There, he deceived his blind father by masquerading as Esau.
 That should be in our minds as we continue.

 Jacob wrestles God
 Genesis 32:24b-32